 I want to give you some credit.
-A brisket is not easy and feared by some.
+Smoking a brisket is not easy and feared by some.
 Your first brisket might not be perfect, but give it some time, keep practicing, and soon slicing your brisket will be one of your most rewarding experiences.

 As you slice the brisket, cut against the grain on the flat side.
 When you get to the point, turn the brisket 90 degrees and cut against the grain again.
 Ensure each slice’s size is about as thick as a big pencil on the side with fat and as thick as a small pencil on the leaner part.

 But do yourself a favor and use a good knife.
-The last thing you want to do is tear up your brisket after spending some much time and hard-work smoking it.
+The last thing you want to do is tear up your brisket after spending so much time and hard work smoking it.